This IAS officer performs stunts to showcase unexplored Chhattisgarh

 When one talks of Bastar, the impression of outlawed CPI (Maoist) instantly comes to mind.
 But over the period, the changed ground situation in Bastar now narrates a different story.
 In a bid to substantiate the place as vivid, undisturbed, and assured, the collector would often go out covering 40-50 km away from Jagdalpur, the district headquarter of the Bastar, to remote parts of the district.

 “Adventurous activities is in fact a growing segment of tourism.
 Bastar still remains unexplored on immense potential sites on an adventure and eco-friendly tourism.
-Right from roping down of the cliffs next to waterfalls to trekking on the green-capped mountains -- all such activities in Bastar can match any adventurous Hollywood movie.
+Right from roping down of the cliffs next to waterfalls to trekking on the green-capped mountains -- all such activities in Bastar can match any adventurous Hollywood movie," said Bansal.

 "In Bastar, we equally promote cultural exchange and activities.
 Once you are there, a good time is guaranteed to nature lovers who would like to go for adventurer trips through rocky terrain with gushing waterfalls falling from great heights”, said Amandeep Singh Arora, an expert in the hospitality industry.